- About Us

 One thing that has always been a challenge, though, is what content you can use in your slides.
 Many of you will know that just about all the webinar tools out there will make you compromise somewhere, so you often can’t use embedded video, transitions are a no-go, and animations are either messed up or just stripped out…it’s a familiar pattern.

-I am lucky, I knew before starting that my platform would not let me down on this.
+We were lucky.
+We knew before starting our test that our platform would not let us down on this.
 The WorkCast platform supports all the content types mentioned above, every time.
-This meant I was free to use all of these elements in my slides, so I did.
+This meant we were free to use all of these elements in our slides, so we did.

 The whole webinar experience should be on-brand too.
-Again, this was easy for me.
-A perk of using WorkCast is that my entire webinar workflow is custom built to be on-brand impressive-looking, before it’s then saved on my account as an event template.
-All I need to do is change the copy.
+Again, this was easy.
+A perk of using WorkCast is that our entire webinar workflow was custom built to be on-brand impressive-looking, before it was saved on our account as an event template.
+All we needed to do was change the copy.

-Every page, email and click my intended audience interacts with is tracked and I know that every page and email they see looks like how I want it to - not like a web conferencing tools standard emails.
+Every page, email and click our intended audience interacted with was tracked and we knew that every page and email they saw looked how we wanted it to - not like a web conferencing tools standard emails.

 Most fear of webinars comes from the idea of live streaming.
-Presenting live webinars is difficult and doing it online somehow seems even harder, because you can’t see or gauge the audience’s reaction.
+Presenting live webinars is difficult.
+Doing it online somehow seems even harder because you can’t see or gauge the audience’s reaction.
 You don’t want to script your presentation, but you can’t practice a live webinar, so it’s a catch 22.

 PowerPoint has a feature that allows you to record your slideshow, including all of your animations, transitions, builds, embedded videos and your voiceover.

-In many years of being involved with marketing and sales, I have very rarely seen any example of this functionality being utilized.
+In our many years of being involved with marketing and sales, we have very rarely seen any example of this functionality being utilized.

-Again, the WorkCast Platform came to the rescue and allowed me to set up the entire webinar workflow - from registration to reminder emails - based on the template in the account in advance to broadcasting with just a few clicks.
+Our platform allows you to set up the entire webinar workflow - from registration to reminder emails - based on your template in advance to broadcasting with just a few clicks.

-All I needed to do was load the slides into the webinar account I had set up in WorkCast and at the time the webinar was due to start I just clicked the first slide and PowerPoint and the WorkCast platform took over.
+All you need to do is load the slides into the webinar account, and at the time the webinar is due to start, click the first slide and PowerPoint and the WorkCast platform will take over.

-The entire pre-recorded webinar just played and the WorkCast platform broadcast this to my audience in multiple formats for different devices, so my audience didn’t need special plugins, downloads, specific browsers etc.
+The entire pre-recorded webinar plays and the WorkCast platform broadcasts this to your audience in multiple formats for different devices, so your audience won't need special plugins, downloads, specific browsers etc.

-Surely I had to compromise that?
+Surely in our testing we had to compromise that?
 Well, that was easy too.
-I dialled in to the phone number provided by the platform and put the handset on mute.
-When the slideshow finished playing, I simply unmuted my phone and started answering the questions.
+We dialled in to the phone number provided by the platform and put the handset on mute.
+When the slideshow finished playing, we simply unmuted our phone and started answering the questions.

 This is often done in conjunction with the webinar platform provider, as part of a managed service at a premium fee.
 The pre-recorded video needs to be scheduled and then the mistakes are edited out manually, which is a chore for someone.

-There was none of this with WorkCast - the recording was completed in a tool that all presenters are familiar with: PowerPoint (even if they may not like it) and I created it in my own time.
-I could use anything PowerPoint could handle and this meant I could make my content more engaging for my audience.
+There was none of this with WorkCast - the recording was completed in a tool that all presenters are familiar with: PowerPoint (even if they may not like it) and we created it in our own time.
+We could use anything PowerPoint could handle and this meant we could make my content more engaging for our audience.

-The event was run as live event, with no support from my event team, and I could handle all the questions easily, as I had time to read them, think about the answer and then deliver a response live.
+The event was run as live event, with no support from our event team, and we could handle all the questions easily, as we had time to read them, think about the answer and then deliver a response live.

-In my opinion, this was the best and easiest webinar I have ever delivered.
+In our opinion, this was the best and easiest webinar we have ever delivered.

 The hardest part was creating an impressive-looking deck, but there are so many people out there who can help with that.

-The stress of technology and live delivery was removed and for the first time ever, which meant I was doing something else in the 2 hours leading up to the webinar and wasn’t worrying about any potential technical problems.
+The stress of technology and live delivery was removed.
+This meant we were doing something else in the 2 hours leading up to the webinar and weren't worrying about potential technical problems.

-I was able to look at who was online, how long they were online, what actions people were taking (downloads, questions and polls) without an army of marketing or IT people supporting me.
+We were able to look at who was online, how long they were online, what actions people were taking (downloads, questions and polls) without an army of marketing or IT people supporting us.

 The whole event was set up days before, was on-brand and on message.
 The recording was available immediately and the emails went out automatically to those who did and didn’t attend.

-It was so easy to set up that I actually ran it twice in one day, once for our European audiences and once for our US audiences and all the technical input I had was 2 clicks.
+It was so easy to set up that we actually ran it twice in one day, once for our European audiences and once for our US audiences and all the technical input we had was 2 clicks.